nderimx/holepunch/README.md

 A Go implementation of the hole punch technique used for p2p communication between nodes that are hidden behind NATs.

-## This is still a work in progress.
-Some or none of the code might work during this period.

 ### C4 Diagrams of the Architecture

 ![alt text](https://raw.githubusercontent.com/nderimx/holepunch/master/docs/c4/out/udp_holepunching_containers.png "Container Diagram of the UDP Holepunching Protocol")